How perturbative QCD constrains the Equation of State at Neutron-Star densities: Discussions

 \section{Discussions}

-Our results demonstrate the non-trivial and robust constraints on the EoS at NS densities arising from pQCD calculations.
+Our results demonstrate the nontrivial and robust constraints on the EoS at NS densities arising from pQCD calculations.
 These constraints are obtained only when interpolating the full EoS $p(\muB)$ instead of its reduced form $p(\epsilon)$.

+In order to demonstrate the practical utility of the results we have checked the consistency of the large number of publicly available EoSs \cite{Typel:2013rza, Oertel:2016bki} against new constraints; see \cref{figA2} in the Supplemental Material.

 The results highlight the complementarity of the high- and low-density calculations.
 This is further demonstrated in \cref{fig5} depicting the expected effect of future calculations on the allowed region of $\epsilon-p$ -values at $5 n_s$ and $10 n_s$.
 We anticipate future results by extrapolating either CET ("stiff") up to $n=2 n_s$ using values tabulated in \cite{Hebeler:2013nza} and/or extrapolating the pQCD results ($X=2$) of \cite{Gorda:2021znl} down to $n=20 n_s$ (corresponding to $\muB = 2.1$ GeV).
 Improvements of this magnitude have been suggested, e.g., in \cite{Fujimoto:2020tjc, Fernandez:2021jfr}.
-We see that both the low- and the high-density calculations have a potential to significantly constrain the EoS in the future and that the greatest benefit is obtained by combining the both approaches.
-Lastly, we note that merely a $7\%$ reduction of the pQCD pressure for $X=1$ (or using $X=0.95$) would necessitate the violation of the conformal bound.
-This implies that an improved pQCD calculations could be used in the future to cleanly rule out all EoSs that remain subconformal at all densities.
+We see that both the low- and the high-density calculations have a potential to significantly constrain the EoS in the future and that the greatest benefit is obtained by combining the both approaches given by the overlapping region in \cref{fig5}.
 These results highlight the importance of pursuing both the low- and high-density calculations in the future.